GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 ### Self-Service 2FA

-Gluu Server 3.1.x includes support for a new open source app called Credential Manager.
-Credential Manager is a user facing app that enables people to register and delete ("self-service") U2F credentials, Super Gluu devices, OTP devices, SMS phone numbers, and even change their password (if stored in the local LDAP).
+Gluu Server 3.1.x supports a new open source app called Credential Manager, which enables people to register and delete ("self-service") U2F credentials, Super Gluu devices, OTP devices, SMS phone numbers, and even change their password (if stored in the local LDAP).
 Offering people the ability to self-service their 2FA credentials will increase user satisfaction and greatly reduce the cost of supporting 2FA.

-For more information on installing and configuring Credential Manager, [visit the docs](https://gluu.org/docs/credmanager/1.0.0-beta-1).
+For more information on installing and configuring Credential Manager, [visit the docs](https://gluu.org/docs/credmanager/1.0.0).

 ## Social Login